vkammili5/mars-rovers-kata/README.md

 # Second Line of Input to a Rover

 A string of letters representing the instructions to move the Rover around the Plateau.

+#Movement Rules

+Rovers move sequentially, this means that the first Rover needs to finish moving first before the next one can move.

+# Output

+For each Rover, the output represents its final position (final coordinates and where it is facing).

+# Some example test cases :

+Lines of Input to the Program:

+5 5
+1 2 N
+LMLMLMLMM
+3 3 E
+MMRMMRMRRM

+Expected Output:

+1 3 N
+5 1 E